By Charlene Shields

 Crossville vicinity, later becoming a civil engineer, employed by the

 Santa Fe Railroad Co., where be continued until his retirement.
-He died
+He

 a resident of Kansas.
 Another brother was William.